coreyvan/backend-takehome/README.md

 Load Postman configuration stored in `telegraph.postman_collection.json` to try out calling endpoints.

+For filtering `Event` endpoints (`/events` or `/waybill/:id/events`) use the query param `after` with an RFC3339 timestamp.
+The
+API's will return any records after the provided datetime.

 ## Notes

 A couple of things worth calling out for this solution:

 * There is a bug dealing with null timestamps for any date fields.
 The combination of Go + the ORM I chose to use means that I wasn't able to handle null timestamps from the dataset.
 Any timestamp that was empty in the data set is set to `time.Time{}` which is the zero value in Go.
 This date shows up as 0001-12-31... when calling to get data.
 If I were to fix this I'd use `sql.NullTime` as the data type and try and figure out the configuration in GORM to get this to marshal into the database appropriately.
 * I didn't add tests as 1. they were a bonus item and 2.
 98% of the code is actually boilerplate provided by the web